Bernstein and half-space properties for minimal graphs under Ricci lower bounds: Introduction

 In particular, the volume of the geodesic ball $B_r^g$ in the graph metric $g$ on $\Sigma$ satisfies

 and thus $\Sigma$ is a parabolic manifold by Remark \ref{rem_parabolic}.
-Consequently, the positive function $u$ (that is harmonic in the graph metric) must be constant.
-The proof in \cite{liwang_mini} can be extended to show that every entire graph that is minimal outside of a compact set satisfies the bound $|\Sigma \cap \BB_r| \le C|B_{2r}|$, for some constant $C>0$.
-In particular, the inequality holds for the minimal graph $\Sigma$ constructed on $M \backslash B_\eps$ in the proof of $(ii)$, Theorem \ref{mainteo_tiporss} (see Section \ref{sec_Thm2}), once the graph function $u$ is smoothly extended on $B_\eps$ in such a way that $B_\eps \equiv \{u> \delta\}$.
-It follows that $\bar u = \min\{ u, \delta\}$ is superharmonic and bounded on $\Sigma$, hence constant because of \eqref{eq_para_1}, that suffices to conclude the half-space property. } \end{remark}
+Hence, having observed that $u$ is harmonic in the graph metric, if $u>0$ on $\Sigma$ then necessarily $u$ is constant.
+Regarding the half-space property, the proof in \cite{liwang_mini} can be extended to show that every entire graph that is minimal outside of a compact set satisfies the bound $|\Sigma \cap \BB_r| \le C|B_{2r}|$, for some constant $C>0$.
+In particular, referring to Section \ref{sec_Thm2}, the inequality holds for the minimal graph $\Sigma$ that we shall construct on $M \backslash B_\eps$ in the proof of $(ii)$, Theorem \ref{mainteo_tiporss}, once the graph function $u$ is smoothly extended on $B_\eps$ in such a way that $B_\eps \equiv \{u> \delta\}$.
+It follows that $\bar u = \min\{ u, \delta\}$ is superharmonic and bounded on $\Sigma$, hence constant because of \eqref{eq_para_1}.
+This suffices to conclude the half-space property. } \end{remark}

-The Bernstein property on $\R^m$ is a consequence of the following gradient estimate for a minimal graph that is positive in a ball $B_{r}(x) \subset M$ (cf. \cite{bdgm}):
+Theorem \ref{mainteo_tiporss} depends on a new gradient estimate for the mean curvature operator, which we now introduce.
+Properties $(\ber 2)$ and $(\ber 3)$ on $\R^m$ are based on the following inequality for a minimal graph that is positive in a ball $B_{r}(x)$, obtained in \cite{bdgm} (see also \cite{trudi} for a different proof):

 for some constants $c_j = c_j(m)$.
-The necessity of a right-hand side exponentially growing in $u$ had previously been observed by R. Finn in \cite{finn2} if $m=2$, where more precise estimates were found.
-Namely, he showed that the constant $\pi/2$ in the two-dimensional estimate
+For $m=2$, the necessity of a right-hand side exponentially growing in $u$ was previously observed by Finn in \cite{finn2}, where more precise estimates were found: namely, he showed that the constant $\pi/2$ in the two-dimensional estimate

 is sharp.
+The proof of \eqref{gradm2} follows by combining works in \cite{finn,finn2,js,serrin,serrin_2}, cf. also \cite{nitsche}.
+For \emph{entire} minimal graphs in dimension $m \ge 3$, it is worth to recall that Bombieri and Giusti in \cite{bg} were able to obtain an upper bound for $|Du(x)|$ which is polynomial, not exponential, in terms of $\sup_{B_r}|u|/r$.

-The proof of \eqref{gradm2} follows by combining works in \cite{finn, finn2, js, serrin, serrin_2}, cf. also \cite{nitsche}.
-Similarly, in Theorem \ref{teo_rss} the Bernstein property is a consequence of a local gradient estimate.
-However, the approach is different from \cite{bdgm} and relies on the classical Korevaar estimates (cf. \cite{korevaar}), a method that parallels Cheng's and Yau's one for harmonic functions (with some notable differences, cf. Section \ref{sec_proof}).
-They obtained a slightly different bound, of the type
+Similarly, in Theorem \ref{teo_rss} the Bernstein property is a consequence of a local gradient bound.
+However, the approach in \cite{rosenbergschulzespruck} is different from that in \cite{bdgm} and relies on the classical Korevaar's estimates (cf. \cite{korevaar}), a method that parallels Cheng's and Yau's one for harmonic functions (with some notable differences, cf. Section \ref{sec_proof}).
+Under the assumptions $\Ricc \ge 0$ and $\Sect \ge - \kappa^2$ on $B_r(x)$, the authors in \cite{rosenbergschulzespruck} obtained that any positive solution $u : B_r(x) \ra \R^+$ of \eqref{P} shall satisfy

 for some $c_j=c_j(m)$.